msogloblinsky/Easy-PSAP/snakemake_apply_PSAP/README.md

-# Snakemake workflow to make PSAP null distributions
+# Snakemake workflow to apply PSAP null distributions

 ## Introduction
 This second workflow **snakemake_apply_PSAP** applies these null distributions to a vcf file of a patient or multiple patients or controls.